polarHub25/CodePrac/README.md

 # LeetCodePrac
-I will become a global software engineer.
+I eager to take a global software engineer.
 So, I made this repository :)